Master Human Capital Strategist (MHCS) Designation

 MHCS Course and Practicums

-The MHCS program includes the preparatory Human Capital Plan course, and successful completion of a business case practicum.
+The MHCS program includes the preparatory Master Human Capital Strategist course, and successful completion of a business case practicum.
 The HCI practicum methodology, which includes framing the business problem, developing an effective plan, executing successfully against it, and measuring outcomes, combine to demonstrate the candidate's grasp of key concepts and knowledge.
 At the same time, HCI practicums represent practical solutions that move the needle, and contribute real value to the candidate's organization.

 The MHCS designation is awarded on the basis of demonstrated strategic knowledge, and implementation experience.